mpodlasin/mpodlasin-website/src/pages/articles/iterables-and-iterators.md

 Indeed, our iterator is done when the `index` variable is equal to the length of `entries` or is bigger.

 For example, if `entries` has length 3, it has values under indexes 0, 1, and 2.
-So when the index is 3 (equal to the length), or bigger, it means there are no more values to get.
+So when the `index` variable is 3 (equal to the length), or bigger, it means there are no more values to get.
 That's when we are done.

 This code *almost* works.
 There is only one more thing we need to add.